-Implementing the Final FDA Guidance on Electronic Submissions of Promotional Materials
+4 Tips for Implementing the FDA’s Guidance on Electronic Submissions

 Get ready for the FDA’s June 2021 deadline

 In 2019, the FDA finalized its guidance on the electronic submission of promotional materials.
 By June of 2021, organizations must submit promotional materials electronically (via eCTD) for the following two types of submissions: